 Once open, it locks again.
 Obviously, it doesn't feel as solid as a rigid smartphone that doesn't open or shut, but it holds pretty well, and is easy to close again with a reassuring snap.
 Or at least, that's our initial impressions of the phone - especially in the case of the updated model.

 Despite its innovative form factor, it still features the usual set of ports and buttons, including the Type-C port on one half of the bottom edge, with the other playing home to a loudspeaker.
 This speaker is mirrored by another on the top edge, to offer true stereo sound, while the left and right edges house the power button, fingerprint sensor, volume keys and the Bixby button.

-It's available in a number of colours.
-The one we got our hands on is the Martian Green, which shifts and changes colour between yellow and green depending on the angle, and will be one of two exclusive colours available only direct from Samsung.
-Word of warning: this glass is a massive fingerprint magnet.
-We spent every couple of minutes of our hands-on time cleaning the smudges off with a microfibre cloth.
+It's available in a number of colours and we've seen a couple of them.
+Word of warning: the glass is a massive fingerprint magnet.
+We spent every couple of minutes of both our hands-on times cleaning the smudges off with a microfibre cloth.